rexardiente/scala-play-template/README.md

 Scala play framework boiler template similar to a Maven archetype.
 This gives you the advantage using Model-View-Controller (MVC) architectural pattern that separates an application into three main logical components: the model, the view, and the controller.

 ---
-#### This project includes the ff.
+#### What you get in this template?

-- Scala class/object with implicit JSON read and write
+- Scala object with implicit JSON read and write
 - Data access object (DAO) with DatabaseConfigProvider
-- CRUD API
+- Sample CRUD API
-- Form Validations
+- POST api with form validations
-- Secure Action
+- Simple Secure Action
 - SHA-256 password encryption
 - Web socket client with play MessageFlowTransformer

-#### TODO

-- Play with React frontend
-- Play to Docker container

 #### Required Dependencies